-It's hard to believe it, but Mother's Day is less than a month away!
 I recently had the opportunity to create a Mother’s Day brunch for the folks at Martha Stewart as part of the 12 Months of Martha program.
-I’m hoping this tablescape using simple craft supplies gives you some easy ideas for your own special brunch - whether it is for Mother’s Day or Easter Brunch this Sunday!
+I’m hoping this tablescape using simple craft supplies gives you some easy ideas for your own special Mother’s Day brunch!

 The timing of this brunch actually worked out perfectly, as both my mom and mother-in-law visited me a couple weeks ago (they’re buddies!).
 It was so fun to put together a special brunch for them to enjoy, rather than just doing it for the sake of a photo shoot.